-The author is grateful to the anonymous peer reviewers who greatly contributed to drafts of this paper, and also to Duncan Depledge, Andrew Foxall and staff from the Finnish National Defence University (NDU) for their comments and suggestions.
+The author is grateful to the external anonymous peer reviewers as well as reviewers from the NATO Defence College (NDC) and the Finnish Ministry of Defence and Ministry of Foreign Affairs, whose comments informed earlier drafts of this paper.
+Thanks are also due to Duncan Depledge, Andrew Foxall and the staff of the Finnish National Defence University (NDU) for their comments and suggestions.